-- 1. The individual does not have these items; or - 2.
-These items are not provided through Bridge to Independence (Money Follows the Person) or Transition Assistance through the ID/DD waiver.
+Follows the Person) or Transition Assistance through the ID/DD waiver.

 Individuals have choices about housemates and with whom they share a room.
 There must be documentation in each person's record of the person/people they chose to be their roommate.

 Individuals must have keys to their living unit if they so choose.

-The setting is selected by the individual from setting options including non-disability specific settings and the option of having a private unit, to the degree allowed by personal finances, in the residential setting.
+The setting is selected by the individual from setting options including nondisability specific settings and the option of having a private unit, to the degree allowed by personal finances, in the residential setting.
 This must be documented in the record.

 Bedrooms must have lockable entrances with each person having a key to his/her bedroom and only appropriate staff having keys.

 Individuals share bedrooms based on their choices.
-No more than two individuals may share a bedroom, it must be prior approval from BIDD.
-30.1 E. In living arrangements in which the residents pay rent or room and board to the provider, there must be a written financial agreement which addresses, at a minimum, the following: 1.
-Procedures for setting and collecting fees (in accordance with Part 2: Chapter 10 Fiscal Management) In compliance with and supports 42 CFR § 441.301(c)(4)(vi) of the Final Rule with the following verbiage added effective July 1, 2016: The written financial
+No more than two individuals may share a bedroom.
+If a person must share a bedroom, it must be prior approval from BIDD.